WiIIiam278/HuskChat/docs/Channels.md

 * `LOCAL_PASSTHROUGH` - Message is broadcast via the proxy to players who have permission and are on the same server as the source and is additionally passed to the backend server to the backend server

+#### Single-server scopes
+These scopes are available when running HuskChat on a single-server Spigot server

+* `GLOBAL` - Message is broadcast to everyone on the server
+* `PASSTHROUGH` - Message is not handled by HuskChat; chat will be delegated to other/the vanilla chat handlers
+* `GLOBAL_PASSTHROUGH` - Message is broadcast to everyone on the server and is additionally passed to other/the vanilla chat handlers (the event is not cancelled)

+On a single server setup, the `LOCAL` and `LOCAL_PASSTHROUGH` scopes duplicate the `GLOBAL` and `GLOBAL_PASSTHROUGH` scopes.

 ### Default channels